plzin/plzin.github.io/posts/non-standard-analysis.md

 You can ask $0.\overline{9} = 1$ in the mathematical definition of the real numbers where the answer is that they are equal.
 And you can ask about the set of numbers that our physical reality is "built upon" and whether $0.\overline{9} = 1$ even makes sense in that context or whether it is true.
-We will probably never know the answer.
+We might never know the answer.

 # The hyperreal numbers
 Let us explore a set of numbers where you could reasonably say that $0.\overline{9} \neq 1$.